lgp171188/launchpad/lib/lp/bugs/doc/official-bug-tags.rst

     ...     print(tag.tag)
     bar

-Similary, deleting an not-existent tag does not lead to an error, but does not change the data either.
+Similarly, deleting an not-existent tag does not lead to an error, but does not change the data either.

     >>> ubuntu.removeOfficialBugTag(u'foo')